 Friday, October 4, 2019

-Serving Eastford, Pomfret & Woodstock since 2005
+Serving Killingly since 2006

 Complimentary to homes by request

-From Left, Anne Miller of Pomfret, TEEG Executive Director and Melinda Smith of Burrillville, RI, Superintendant of Thompson Public Schools Locals discuss overdose training and suicide prevention BY KAREN BUTERA FOR THE VILLAGER THOMPSON - In 2017 the United States Health and Human Service Department announced that the opioid overdose epidemic in America had become a public health emergency.
+Karen Butera photo From Left, Anne Miller of Pomfret, TEEG Executive Director and Melinda Smith of Burrillville, RI, Superintendant of Thompson Public Schools Locals discuss overdose training and suicide prevention BY KAREN BUTERA FOR THE VILLAGER THOMPSON - In 2017 the United States Health and Human Service Department announced that the opioid overdose epidemic in America had become a public health emergency.
 The number of deaths continue to increase every year.
 Naloxone - Narcan is a drug that can help to bring someone back from an overdose.
 The drug was approved by the FDA in 1971.
 On September 25 the Thompson Public School Department, TEEG and SERAC came together to provide directions for QPR-Suicide Prevention and administering the Narcan drug.
 The event for the evening discussed Substance Abuse and Narcan training along with the signs of suicide risks.
-Meyer, Region Program Coordinator with SERAC -Supporting and Engaging Resources for Detection and Change- was on hand to provide the class.
-SERAC was created in 1989 by

-Vickie Meyerm North Region Program Coordinator with SERAC provides training on administering Narcan and Suicide Prevention the Connecticut Legislature to help with substance abuse issues.
+Meyer, North Vickie Region Program Coordinator with SERAC - Supporting and Engaging Resources for Detection and Change- was on hand to provide the class.
+SERAC was created in 1989 by aren Butera photo Vickie Meyerm North Region Program Coordinator with SERAC provides training on administering Narcan and Suicide Prevention the Connecticut Legislature to help with substance abuse issues.
 They also help to unite individuals and local communities with issues of addiction and mental well-being.
 "We will be identifying opioid overdose and suicide prevention training- QPR, which stands for Question, Persuade and Refer which are three steps that can help to save a life from suicide," said Meyer.
 The first steps to the presentation was to identify an overdose.
 "An overdose causes a lack of oxygen so look for blue Please Read OVERDOSE, page A12 State lawmakers oppose Killingly plant

-Mae Flexer (D-Killingly) Boyd (D-Brooklyn) and Raghib Allie-Brennan (D-Bethel) are leading a group of over two dozen legislators in calling on Governor Ned Lamont (D-Conn.) to oppose the construction of a gas-fired power Local lawmakers oppose Killingly Courtesy photos 's decision to approve the construction of the Killingly Energy Center is disappointing and something I have long opposed," said "Killingly already Flexer. makes a highly disproportionate contribution to the power generation needs of Connecticut and neighboring states.
-The future of KILLINGLY-State Senator plant in the town of Killingly.
-Connecticut's goal of reduction Flexer (D-Killingly) "The Connecticut Siting in our carbon emission is wellness of Killingly and surrounding communities.
+KILLINGLY-StateSenator plant in the town of Killingly.
+Connecticut's goal of reduc-Mae Flexer (D-Killingly) "The Connecticut Siting ing our carbon emission is contativos Pat Boyd (D-Brooklyn) and Raghib Allie-Brennan (D-Bethel) are leading a group of over two dozen legislators in calling on Governor Ned Lamont (D-Conn.) to oppose the construction of a gas-fired power Courtesy photos Council's decision to approve the construction of the Killingly Energy Center is disappointing and something I have long opposed," said "Killingly already Flexer. makes a highly disproportionate contribution to the power generation needs of Connecticut and neighboring states.
+The future of at stake as is the health and wellness of Killingly and surrounding communities.
 Connecticut should be leading the way to combat climate change, not building more polluting infrastructure.
-I hope Governor Lamont will join us in opposing this fossil Please Read PLANT, page A14
+I hope Governor Lamont will join us in opposing this fossil Local lawmakers oppose Killingly plant.

+Please Read PLANT, page A14

 THE WINDUP

 Charlie Lentz photo

 PUTNAM - Putnam High's Laylah Chavez gets ready to fire a shot against Tourtellotte Memorial on Friday, Sept.
 27, at St. Marie Greenhalgh Complex.

-honors veterans
+QVCC honors veterans